braop/GitHubActions/README.md

 ![monitor_workflow](https://user-images.githubusercontent.com/25560375/219348214-f12ca81f-51e3-4701-974f-cfdb5ea2c4b7.png)

 ### Note
-1. Remember to update version code before merging to master so as t avoid conflicts with the already published ABB on google play.
+1. Always update the version code before merging to master so as to avoid conflicts with the already published ABB on google play.